cmu-llms-class/cmu-llm-class-website-2025/syllabus.md

 On each homework, you will be asked to attest to whether you used AI systems to assist on the homework, and if so, in what manner.
 If you have used AI systems to generate any part of your homework, you must submit the prompts/instructions/inputs you used to obtain the generated output.
 Your grading will be based on both the correctness of your homework response and the quality of your prompts/instructions.
-Errors in the generated outputs that appear in your homework response , and non-interesting prompts, e.g., merely putting in the homework questions to the language model, are not intellectual efforts and are unlikely to receive a good grade.
+Errors in the generated outputs that appear in your homework response, and non-interesting prompts, e.g., merely putting in the homework questions to the language model, are not intellectual efforts and are unlikely to receive a good grade.